Reflecting on North Lawndale's past, and looking towards its future

 2010 - NLHCS

-In 2010, the Small Grants Committee transitioned to NLHCS after the success of the 2006 "Learning From North Lawndale: Past, Present and Future" exhibit at the Chicago Architecture Foundation.
+In 2010, the Small Grants Committee transitioned to become NLHCS after the success of the 2006 "Learning From North Lawndale: Past, Present and Future" exhibit at the Chicago Architecture Foundation.

 2022 - Website Launch